- Client: Oxford University

 - Lead Contractor: Laing O’Rourke

-In Oxford, Laing O’Rourke has constructed a bespoke building with a complex geometry to house the university’s new Blavatnik School of Government.
-Tom Ravenscroft reports.
+In Oxford, Laing O’Rourke has constructed a bespoke building with a complex geometry to house the university’s new Blavatnik School of Government, which has been shortlisted for the Stirling Prize.
+Tom Ravenscroft learns how Laing O’Rourke taught Oxford University BIM on the project.

 Although this was a complex and prestigious £55m project, a full BIM protocol had not been established by Oxford University.
 Following the first stage of a two-stage appointment, main contractor Laing O’Rourke made the decision in consultation with Oxford University to implement elements of BIM due to the complexities of the project, and as part of the process of improving the company's own delivery capability.